Welcome to Iconosphere, a blog about the structure and dynamics of human social systems.

 The first four are invalid because:

-That leaves only two valid reasons for invading Iraq:
+That leaves only two viable reasons for invading Iraq:

 What are the costs of achieving desired goals under ideal conditions?